graphql/dataloader/README.md

 ## Custom Caches

-DataLoader can optionaly be provided a custom Map instance to use as its memoization cache.
+DataLoader can optionally be provided a custom Map instance to use as its memoization cache.
 More specifically, any object that implements the methods `get()`, `set()`, `delete()` and `clear()` can be provided.
 This allows for custom Maps which implement various [cache algorithms][] to be provided.
 By default,